Battle of Marston Moor: Prelude

 On learning that they had been outmanoeuvred, the allied commanders debated their options.
 They decided to march south to Tadcaster and Cawood, where they could both protect their own supply lines from Hull, and also block any move south by Rupert on either side of the Ouse.
 Their foot (infantry), ordnance and baggage set off early on 2 July, leaving the cavalry and dragoons, commanded by Sir Thomas Fairfax, as rearguard.
 At about 9 am, the allied generals learned that Rupert's army had crossed the Ouse by the captured bridge of boats at Poppleton and a ford nearby, and was advancing onto Marston Moor.
 The Covenanter and Parliamentarian foot, some of whom had already reached Tadcaster, were hastily recalled.

-However, Newcastle and his Lieutenant General, Lord Eythin, were opposed to any pitched battle and possibly offended by Rupert's high-handed attitude.
+However, Newcastle and his Lieutenant General, James King, 1st Lord Eythin, were opposed to any pitched battle and possibly offended by Rupert's high-handed attitude.
 Rather than join Rupert immediately they temporised, claiming that it would take time to clear the earth and rubble which had been used to block the city gates of York during the siege.
 Newcastle's soldiers in York then refused to fight unless given their delayed payment, a dispute which Eythin may have fomented.
 A number were also absent, pillaging the abandoned allied siege works and encampments outside the city, and had yet to return.

 Around midday, Rupert was joined on Marston Moor by Newcastle, accompanied by a mounted troop of "gentleman volunteers" only.
 Rupert greeted him by saying, "My Lord, I wish you had come sooner with your forces, but I hope we shall yet have a glorious day."
 Newcastle counselled that the three allied armies, with separate garrisons, recruiting areas and lines of communication to protect, would eventually separate.
 He also suggested waiting for a force of 3,000 under Colonel Clavering and collected garrisons amounting to another 2,000 to join the Royalist army.
 Rupert was adamant that the King's letter (which he never showed to Newcastle) was a command to engage and defeat the enemy immediately.
 Furthermore, Rupert wished to compensate for the Royalists' numerical inferiority by catching the enemy unawares, and before further Parliamentarian reinforcements could increase their superiority in numbers.